 It can be stressful and sometimes very lonely working and living in the city.
 Figure out your support network.
 Friends are so important.
 It’s easy to distance yourself during times of depression or when your mental health is suffering, but nothing beats being with friends and loved ones.
 If they love you, they will support you through tough times.
 Don’t forget to also check in with family.

 Not eating or eating too much are also recognisable symptoms.
 Coffees and red-bulls often replace a healthy diet to counteract insomnia and an overwhelming sense of fatigue.
 It is really important to eat well and drink water throughout the day, especially if you drink wine in the evenings to self-medicate and cope with depression.
 Starving your body of nutrients won’t help your mental health.
 Prioritise what you put into your body.

 3. Sleep is important

 Not being able to sleep or sleeping too much are also tell-tale signs of suffering mental health.
 If you feel you can’t get out of bed in the morning, as you have been awake all or part of the night.
 It’s time to look at your sleeping patterns.
 Your bedroom is all-important.
 So, invest in a nice duvet set.
 Keep your bedroom clean.
 Don’t watch TV or work until late in your bedroom.
 Have sex!
 It will help you sleep & boost your mood.

 Stress is a massive trigger.
 It is important to not let stress build up, otherwise, depression can sink in over time.

-Drinking and other recreational bad habits may be ways to self-medicate, but it won’t take away your depression.
+Drinking and other recreational bad habits may be the go-to ways to self-medicate, but it won’t take away your anxiety or depression.
 If anything, it will make it ten times worse.